wltrup/iOS-Swift-WTUIColorExtensions/README.md

 ## Tests

-**WTUIColorExtensions** adds 9 extensions, all tested by 21 tests with over 95% coverage.
+**WTUIColorExtensions** adds several extensions, all tested by 26 tests with nearly 95% coverage.
 The missing 5% test-coverage is due to the fact that `rgbaComponents()` and `hsbaComponents()` don't actually `throw` any invalid color space errors on iOS, although in theory they could.
 In order to future-proof this library, I've assumed that those methods might fail but I can't